Zweih/qp/README.md

 - `validation` - package integrity validation method (e.g., sha256", "pgp")
 - `packager` - person/entity who built the package (if available)
 - `pkgtype` - package type (pkg, split, debug, source, unknown*)
-    - ***note**: older packages may show "unknown" pkgtype if built before pacman introduced XDATA
+    - ***note**: older packages may have no pkgtype if built before pacman introduced XDATA
 - `groups` - package groups or categories (e.g., base, gnome, xfce4)
 - `conflicts` - list of packages that conflict, or cause problems, with the package
 - `replaces` - list of packages that are replaced by the package